Generative AI in journalism

 As tends to happen with buzzwords, any original definition of AI is gradually being replaced by whatever meaning people perceive it to have.
 Here, we're going to limit ourselves to clearing up some confusion around the types of AI used for text generation.
 There are two basic models:

-• Data-to-text models, which create text based on sets of structured data like sports results or financial data.
+• Data-to-text models, (built on rules based AI, see below) which create text based on sets of structured data like sports results or financial data.
 This type of tech is what many of the first text robots were built on, it’s the model for self-service tools like Wordsmith and Arria, and the data-to-text model is what we use.
 The key feature here is that it’s data based.
 In other words, the model includes facts from the data, and no other “facts” in the text.
 Factual correctness is basically guaranteed.

-• Text-to-text models, a k a Large Language Models, which use deep learning to create text based on existing text – in the case of GPT-3 on 175 billion parameters of human language drawn from the internet.
+• Text-to-text models, (built on generative AI, see below) a k a Large Language Models, which use deep learning to create text based on existing text – in the case of GPT-3 on 175 billion parameters of human language drawn from the internet.
 While these models can create good language, they work from prompts, not from data.
 Factual correctness cannot be assumed.
 Because while an LLM is able to refer to all accessible information, and include it – more or less randomly – in a text, it is not able to do fact checking.

 And what about ChatGPT, specifically?